opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     9. Click the Convert button.

-.. tip:: **To convert files to the painted TLV format from two images:**
+.. tip:: **To Convert files to the painted TLV format from two images:**

     1. Select the lineart file and the painted version of the same file you want to convert.